Winter Walking and Mountaineering: An Essential Kit List

 Walking Socks

 Choose socks based on boot insulation and activity.
-Thin socks with cushioning—typically made from synthetic or merino wool blends—work well with insulated boots or when you are wearing an uninsulated boot, but are spending a lot of time travelling which will generate heat.
+Thin socks with cushioning—typically made from synthetic or merino wool blends—work well with insulated boots or an uninsulated boots, when spending a lot of time travelling which generates heat.
 Thicker socks are better suited for prolonged stationary activities in very cold conditions or if you suffer with cold feet.
-Overly thick socks can compress your feet, reducing circulation and causing friction, which can lead to overheating and blisters so don't feel a need to for old school super thick socks.
+Overly thick socks can compress your feet, reducing circulation and causing friction, and can result in overheating and blisters.
+So don't feel a need to for old-school very thick socks.

 Winter Boots

-It can be easy to overcomplicate slecting boots, mostly it's good to have something with a stiffer sole and deeper tread.
-This helps kick steps and have grip in the snow.
-Winter boots come in a variety of different stiffnesses, select boots with stiffness ratings that match your crampons:
+It can be easy to overcomplicate selecting boots, mostly it's good to have something with a stiffer sole (to enable you to kick steps into firm snow) and deeper tread (to provide plenty of traction).
+Winter boots come in a variety of different stiffnesses, so be sure to select boots with a stiffness rating to match your crampons:

 • B1: Slightly stiffer than summer boots, generally for light winter walking.